Massive Los Angeles fires rage on even as Hollywood blaze retreats

 At least five people have been killed, thousands of structures have been incinerated and nearly 180,000 people have been ordered to evacuate their homes, officials said.
 The death toll is likely to rise, Los Angeles Sheriff Robert Luna told a press conference on Thursday morning.

-But officials warned that wind gusts of up to 60 miles per hour were forecast to persist throughout the day, and Kristin Crowley, Los Angeles City Fire Department Chief, said residents should be prepared to evacuate if ordered.
+But officials warned that wind gusts of up to 96 kilometres per hour were forecast to persist throughout the day, and Kristin Crowley, Los Angeles City Fire Department Chief, said residents should be prepared to evacuate if ordered.

 "It is safe to say that the Palisades fire is one of the most destructive natural disasters in the history of Los Angeles," Crowley said.